Application Guidelines

 Course

-The race course will start at TAKEBISHI Stadium Kyoto(Nishikyogoku Athletic Park) and finish in front of Heian-jingu Shrine (course certified by JAAF, IAAF, and AIMS)
+The race course will start at TAKEBISHI Stadium Kyoto(Nishikyogoku Athletic Park) and finish in front of Heian-jingu Shrine (Course officially recognized by the Japan Association of Athletics Federations (JAAF) and certified by WA/AIMS )

-Closing Times at Each Closing point(CP) 8 Checkpoints will be set for the purpose of security of traffic and smooth progress of the event.
+Closing Times at Each Closing point(CP) Time-limit checkpoints will be enforced throughout the course for traffic control, security, and operational reasons.
+Participants who fall significantly behind the designated pace, even between checkpoints, may be required to withdraw.8 Checkpoints will be set for the purpose of security of traffic and smooth progress of the event.

 Runners who fail to pass the checkpoint are not allowed to continue the race.